jingfuyuan/mnist/README.md

 In part I, I tested linear regression, SVM classification, and softmax regression.
 In part II, applied neural networks to this task.

 ## What I did
-- implemented linear regression using close form solution and found it's inadepuate for this task
+- implemented linear regression using close form solution and found it's inadequate for this task
 - tested scikit-learn's SVM for binary classification and multiclass classification
 - implemented softmax regression using gradient descent
 - implemented kernelized softmax regression.
 Because the kernel matrix is huge, this is computationally demanding.
 I found the computation can be accelerated by using the `CuPy` libary and running on Google Colab with GPU